-The trapdoor spider is a very beautiful arachnid.
-Its length is usually around 2.5 cm, but can grow to 5 cm.
+The Antrodiaetus Pacificus commonly called trapdoor spider or folding door spider is a very beautiful arachnid.
+Its length is usually around 2.5 cm but can grow to 5 cm.
 The spider in this photo is a male, most likely quite old, (maybe 15 yrs) and quite large, a good 4 to 5 cm in size.

 The trapdoor spider has 8 eyes: 2 eyes in the center, and 3 eyes on each side of the pair in the middle.
 The color of this spider can range anywhere from light brown to black.
 It has 8 legs, and large sharp fangs.

 Several months after mating, the female lays her eggs within the burrow.
 After an interval of a few more months, the eggs hatch and remain in the burrow for a short period.
-Once the spiderlings leave their mother, they go forth to make there own homes, and fend for themselves.
+Once the spiderlings leave their mother, they go forth to make their own homes and fend for themselves.